 Unfortunately for employers, discrimination on the basis of age (40 and older) is illegal, period.
 If you believe that your boss took a negative employment action against you because of your age, we want to help you evaluate your legal options.
 Our firm is dedicated to upholding the rights of employees in California, and ensuring that employers who choose to ignore the law do not get away with discriminatory behavior.

-Were You The Victim Of Promotion Discrimination?
-Of Forced Early Retirement?
-Your Employer May Have Broken The Law.
+Were You the Victim of Promotion Discrimination or of Forced Early Retirement?
+Your Employer May Have Broken the Law

 Age-related discrimination can exist anytime an employer takes any of the following actions with age as a factor: